SophieDeBenedetto/blog/posts/telemetry_part_four.md

     telemetry:execute([vm, memory], maps:from_list(Measurements), #{}).
 ```

 Let's break this down further.
-We can examine the measurements returned from the call to [`erlang:memory()`](http://erlang.org/doc/man/erlang.html#memory-0) by trying it out oursleves in `iex`:
+We can examine the measurements returned from the call to [`erlang:memory()`](http://erlang.org/doc/man/erlang.html#memory-0) by trying it out ourselves in `iex`:

 ```elixir
 iex(1)> :erlang.memory()